 Kubernetes namespaces help divide a cluster into multiple virtual clusters.
 You can then allocate your virtual clusters to specific applications, services, or teams.
 This is useful when you have several engineers or engineering teams working within the same large Kubernetes cluster.

 After you have defined namespaces for all of your teams, we advise establishing consistent resource requirement thresholds for each namespace to ensure no resources are needlessly reserved.
-You can achieve this using Resource Quotas & Limit Ranges to allocate resources to those namespaces.
+You can achieve this using Resource Quotas and Limit Ranges to allocate resources to those namespaces.

 Resource quotas guarantee a fixed amount of compute resources for a given virtual cluster by reserving the quoted resources for exclusive use within a single, defined namespace.